 These are dyes or colorants derived from tartrazine and red 40, widely used to improve the visual appeal of products & make them more eye-catching to consumers.

-Taking note of the role of these pigments in food quality and their potential health benefits is important not only to savor the natural beauty of food but also to foster an appreciation of their potential and important functions as pigments.
+Noticing the role of these pigments in food quality and their potential health benefits is important not only to savor the natural beauty of food but also to foster an appreciation of their potential and important functions as pigments.

 Pigments provide numerous benefits, including color improvements, antioxidant properties, and nutritional value.
 Here are some of the top benefits of using pigments for various food applications: